 Eating disorders exact an enormous toll on your quality of life and physical health.
-Fortunately, they are responsive to psychotherapeutic treatment.
+Fortunately, they are responsive to treatment.
 With emotional support, behavioral guidance, and insight into the underlying motivations of your struggle with food, weight, and shape, you can free yourself from the grip of disordered eating and experience freedom and ease in your day-to-day life.

 I work with all difficulties that involve food, weight, and shape in both males and females.
 This includes eating disorders such as anorexia nervosa, bulimia nervosa, binge eating disorder, and muscle dysmorphia, as well as body image concerns.
 I collaborate with an excellent team of nutritionists, psychiatrists, and physicians to provide holistic, effective treatment.
-Please don’t hesitate to contact me to further discuss my approach to treatment or to schedule an initial consultation.
+Please contact me to further discuss my approach to treatment or to schedule an initial consultation.

 There is a movement in the field of mental health to establish credentialing to help patients identify ‘experts’ who have demonstrated a degree of excellence in training and experience in specific areas of practice.
 The International Association of Eating Disorders (IADEP) has pioneered an effort to establish credentialing in the treatment of eating disorders.
-I am currently the only psychologist practicing in Berkeley, and one of the few in the Bay Area, who has been awarded this distinction.
+I am currently the only psychologist practicing in Berkeley, and one of the few in the Bay Area, who have been awarded this distinction.

 Copyright © 2018 Tom Wooldridge.
 All Rights Reserved.